-8.4 Realisation of Assets
+7.4 Realisation of Assets

-The assets are held in pooled funds, most of which can be realised easily if the Trustee so requires.
-There are some liquidity restrictions for some of the Scheme's investments such as the allocation to the Partners Fund.
+The assets in the segregated mandate with R&M are liquid assets and the majority of assets held in pooled funds can be realised easily if the Trustee so requires.
+There are liquidity restrictions for some of the Scheme's investments such as the allocation to the Blackstone Fund.
 The liquidity restrictions were taken into account as part of the review of the investment strategy and the Trustee and its Investment Adviser were comfortable with the allocation.
 The allocation to illiquid investments will be reviewed at least every three years at the time of the actuarial valuation.

 Where it is necessary to make payments out from the Scheme, in the first instance payments will be taken from any residual cash holding within the portfolio.
-Where there is no or insufficient residual cash, cash will be raised by the sale of the most overweight liquid growth fund excluding Equity.
-This is because Equity holding is now part of the Equity Protection CSUF mandate, it would not be practical to in/disinvest from the Equity holding for the ongoing cashflow management purposes.
-The equity holding is excluded from cashflow management actions until the end of the Equity Protection CSUF programme in June 2021.
+Where there is no or insufficient residual cash, cash will be raised from the segregated mandate with R&M, subject to adequate collateral to support the LDI and Equity Derivative Overlay Strategy.